Fix Windows Error 0xc0000034 - BCD Missing Repair Guide

 6. 06

-If 'access is denied' appears during the fixboot command, type bootsect /nt60 sys and then run the rebuildbcd command again.
+Run bootrec /scanos, bootrec /fixmbr, and bootrec /fixboot one by one.
+If 'access is denied' appears during the fixboot step, type bootsect /nt60 sys and try bootrec /rebuildbcd again.

 7. 07